 - Village Halls and Community Centres

 - Publicly available Multi use games areas, skate parks and BMX tracks

 - Sport and recreation grounds including pavilions and clubhouses with full public access

 - Churches – community spaces only, Nature Reserves, public gardens, parks, country parks and woodlands with at least dawn to dusk access and Museums

 N.B.
-Competition for WREN funding is considerable.
+Competition for FCC funding is considerable.
 You should read carefully the Guide for Applicants and ensure your project meets the fund's criteria and that you can show the difference the project will make to your local community.
 WREN requires all projects to be delivered within 12 months of their funding decision.